GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Ngurm.md

 **Strawman Nature**: Ngurms are made of unusual materials.
 As such they
  • Do not need to eat or breathe.
 You still need to sleep.
  • Are immune to diseases, poisons, and venom.
+ • You cannot receive wounds as a result of psychic attacks.
  • Are not affected by spells which would affect flesh.
  • When not wearing armor, you are treated as wearing Gambeson, but have a -1 to defense against all attacks.
 When wearing armor, use the appropriate defense for that armor.
-So long as it weighs no more than half again, and no less than standard, weight for armor of a creature of your size- you can wear that armor even if it
+So long as it weighs no more than half again, and no less than standard, weight for armor of a creature of your size- you can wear that armor even if it would not be suitable for your creature type.
  • Cold and toxic attacks have disadvantage against the ngurm.
 Fire and electric attacks gain advantage against the ngurm.
  • Critical hits of Fire attacks leave the ngurm vulnerable until the end of the round.
  • Any effect which would heal the ngurm has a 1 in 3 chance not to.